Listen in Tesco supermarket, Battersea

 Alternatively, listen in isolation.

-Kanlungan is a consortium of Filipino community and cultural organisations and is coordinating efforts to respond to the needs of the Filipino community in the UK during the coronavirus outbreak.
-To volunteer or donate, get in touch via the Feedback page.
+Kanlungan is a consortium of Filipino community and cultural organisations and is coordinating efforts to respond to the needs of the Filipino community in the UK during the coronavirus pandemic.
+To find out more, volunteer or donate, visit https://www.kanlungan.org.uk

 Dara, in Tesco: